iuliavisan/virtualization-project-iulia/README.md

 # Virtualization Project – Windows & Linux Network Setup

 This project was developed as part of a university assignment to simulate a small IT infrastructure using three virtual machines.
 Each machine was configured with specific roles and services, with a focus on understanding how systems communicate in a local network environment.
 Everything was done manually, step by step, without using automation or templates.
+Every step can be visually seen and tracked through the related directories(screenshots).

 ## Project Requirements